AskMeAgain/IronChain/README.md

 # IronChain

-A blockchain made from ground up to as a personal challenge.
-In the end it should have the same main features as the original bitcoin blockchain.
+A blockchain made from ground up to as a personal challenge in C#.
+In the end it should have the same main features as the original bitcoin blockchain as described in the [Bitcoin whitepaper](https://bitcoin.org/bitcoin.pdf).

 ## General Features